NoahBres/LearnRoadRunner/docs/trajectory-sequence.md

 # Trajectory Sequence

 As of May 6, 2021, the [Road Runner quickstart](https://github.com/acmerobotics/road-runner-quickstart) includes a utility referred to as "trajectory sequences."
 Trajectory sequences essentially splice trajectories together, automatically handling [path continuity exceptions](/trajectories.html#path-continuity-exception).
-In addition to that, it transforms turns and waits into "first-class" (within the quickstart at least) actions.
+In addition to that, it transforms turns and waits into "first-class" actions (within the quickstart at least).
 This means you can run your entire auto path in a single trajectory sequence, rather than splitting them into many different trajectories.
-In addition to that, markers can now be embedded into any of these actions: trajectories, waits, and turns.
+Markers can now be embedded into any of these actions: trajectories, waits, and turns.
 This allows you to run actions _during_ wait and turn actions without the need for async concurrent code.
 However, this is only recommended for simple actions.
 More complex actions should still be handled via methods like [concurrent finite state machines](/advanced.html#async-following).
 As a bonus, trajectory sequences also allow for more advanced dashboard field drawings!

+Here's a contrived example of the improvements that come with trajectory sequences.

 **Before** Trajectory Sequence: